A Chance at Life is a 501(c)(3) registered non-profit, tax-exempt charitable organization.

 "It's absolutely preposterous to leave a dog -- particularly a short-haired breed like a pit bull -- outside in this weather," SPCA official Eileen Drever said.

+Dogs & Cats left outside can succumb to frostbite and hypothermia, which can be fatal or debilitating.
+"For the love of your pet, don't leave him outside in this weather," Drever said.
 She said leaving dogs outside without proper shelter is an offense under the Prevention of Cruelty to Animals Act in Canada.

+Already since November 20, the SPCA has seized a number of dogs being kept outside without adequate shelter.
 The society opposes the notion of keeping dogs or cats exclusively out of doors, saying they can suffer physical and psychological harm.
 They may become agitated from such horrid living conditions and it can possibly change their natural demeanor.

 Don't hesitate to call your local SPCA if you witness pet neglect or endangerment this Winter.